Is vehicle insurance tax deductible?

 Is car insurance tax deductible?

-Can I deduct part of my vehicle insurance?
+Can I deduct part of my car insurance?

-Is vehicle insurance deductible under the standard mileage rate?
+Is car insurance deductible under the standard mileage rate?

-Where do I deduct vehicle insurance on my tax return?
+Where do I deduct car insurance on Schedule C?

 Looking for other deductible expenses?
 See the full Expense Deductibility Guide.